BoyuanChen99/BugsInPy/README.md

 Command | Description
 --- | ---
-info | Get the information of a specific project or a specific bug checkout	| Checkout buggy or fixed version project from dataset compile	| Compile sources from project that have been checkout test	| Run test case that relevant with bug, single-test case from input user, or all test cases from project coverage |	Run code coverage analysis from test case that relevant with bug, single-test case from input user, or all test cases mutation |	Run mutation analysis from input user or test case that relevant with bug fuzz | Run a test input generation from specific bug
+info | Get the information of a specific project or a specific bug checkout | Checkout buggy or fixed version project from dataset compile | Compile sources from project that have been checkout test | Run test case that relevant with bug, single-test case from input user, or all test cases from project coverage | Run code coverage analysis from test case that relevant with bug, single-test-case from input user, or all test cases mutation | Run mutation analysis from input user or test case that relevant with bug fuzz | Run a test input generation from specific bug

 # Example BugsInPy Command